 State-owned waters make commercial fishing activities possible in most regions of Finland.
-Persons intending to fish commercially must apply for a separate commercial fishing permit from Metsähallitus for each trap or net.
+Persons intending to fish commercially must apply for a separate commercial fishing permit from Metsähallitus' Game and Fisheries Planner.

 All commercial fishing permits and lease agreements for state-owned waters expire at the end of 2019.
 Permits for the period 2020–2024 will be granted in 2019.

 Application periods are announced on this page.
 Between the application periods you may contact the Metsähallitus personnel listed below and ask for commercial fishing permits and waters that may still be available.